linchen1010/linchen1010/README.md

 ### Hi there, I'm Shi-Lin 👋

-## Hi, I'm Shi-Lin Chen, a gradute student studying in the University of Southern California!
 - 🌱 I’m currently learning Python and MySQL and also enhancing my skills in C++ and JavaScript.

 Checkout my latest project! -> [myBar](https://github.com/linchen1010/myBar)